jrsalgado/nstsk/README.md

 Create the platforms one by one
 Where:

-- aws_profile = refers to your aws profile credentials as you have them set on your workstation
+- aws_profile = refers to your AWS profile credentials as you have them set on your workstation
 - app_env = refers to an environment or the interviewed name
 - platform = the platform level you are going to create for the task